microchip-pic-avr-examples/pic18f57q43-timer-toggle-led-callbacks-mcc/README.md

 ## Operation

-The image shows running the Timer Toggle LED, verifying the 100ms period using Debug GPIO on the MPLAB Data Visualizer.
-An example Curiosity Nano is used, but the example can be configured to run on any board.
+The image below shows the Timer Toggle LED example running.
+The period of 100ms is verifyied using Debug GPIO on the MPLAB Data Visualizer.
+A PIC18F57Q43 Curiosity Nano is used.

+Note: One could achieve this same functionality by adding the Timer Example component to a new or existing MCC Melody project, for one of the supported microcontrollers.

 ![Running the Timer Toogle LED example](images/RunningTimerToggleLED_15cm.png)